madhavkarri/CarND-P9-ProgrammingASelfDrivingCar/ODC.md

  A summary of results from the above work is shown below:
 ![][image1]

 Based on the above set of results the "Fater R-CNN w/ResNet, Hi Res, 50 Proposals" model was selected for traffic light detection and classification.
 This model is a good trade-off between speed and accuracy.
-Accordingly the [faster_rcnn_resnet50_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet50_coco_2018_01_28.tar.gz) was utilized for training the dataset.
+Accordingly, the [faster_rcnn_resnet50_coco](http://download.tensorflow.org/models/object_detection/faster_rcnn_resnet50_coco_2018_01_28.tar.gz) was utilized for training the dataset.